 How to Install/Uninstall WordPress Plugins

-Currently, there are two ways to install a WordPress plugin: by uploading the file directly through the automatic plugin installer built into WordPress via the Dashboard, or by manually installing into the plugins folder inside of the WordPress Installation via FTP.
+Currently, there are three ways to install a WordPress plugin: via the Add New tab underneath Plugins in the WordPress Dashboard, by uploading the file directly through the automatic plugin installer built into WordPress via the Dashboard, or by manually installing into the plugins folder inside of the WordPress Installation via FTP.
+In this article, we're going to cover the first and last method.

 Install a WordPress Plugin Automatically through WordPress